nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 or a **deadline**.
 * **lesson**: A lesson is a collection of details of a specific lesson which happens in a recurring manner with a specified start and end date and a start and end time.
+* **tag**: A tag is an attribute that can be associated with a task or lesson to represent a module code.
+PlaNus' time analysis feature is based on the tags of the tasks and lessons.
+* **description**: A description is one or two sentences used to explain or add remarks to a task or lesson.
+It can be optional.

 --------------------------------------------------------------------------------------------------------------------